Sendami/100-days-of-code/log.md

 ### Day 5: January 10th, 2021

 Followed the setup: https://jekyllrb.com/docs/step-by-step/01-setup/, to understand how github pages work.

+### Day 6: January 11th, 2021

+I selected a theme for Jekyll and I have updated it so the blog looks like I want to without creating a new theme from scratch.